 AMWUA has incurred year-to-date actual expenses that are \$2,123 under the year-to-date budget.
-This variance is due to a savings in medical insurance premiums for employees, ASRS retirement payments, water conservation expenses, website services, occupancy expenses, and outreach efforts.
-These savings are offset against overages in payroll expenses and consultant-finance/accounting expenses year-to-date.
+This variance is due to a savings in medical insurance premiums for employees, ASRS retirmenet payments, water conservation expenses, website services, occupancy expenses, and outreach efforts.
+These savings are offset against overages in payroll expenses and consultant finance/accounting expenses year-to-date.

-AMWUA staff is requesting that the AMWUA Management Board recommend to the AMWUA Board of Directors acceptance of the AMWUA quarterly financial statements for the first quarter as presented.
+The AMWUA Management Board recommends that the AMWUA Board of Directors accept the AMWUA quarterly financial statements for the first quarter as presented.